Phlebotomy Technician Certificate

 Background checks are also required to participate in clinical externships and must be completed before registering for a clinical externship class.
 A list of Disqualifying Crimes and Negative Actions is provided by the DSHS Secretary.
 If you have any concerns, please contact an Allied Faculty advisor.

 All immunization and criminal background checks for allied health programs go through our online databank system CastleBranch.
 To place an order, enter package code EE78.
 The cost is $96.

 For program information and questions, please contact our Phlebotomy Technician program advisors:

 AAS-T and BAS degrees

-Students who want to continue their studies in healthcare may apply the Phlebotomy Technician coursework towards additional Allied Health certificates, our Allied Health associate degree and our Integrated Healthcare Management Bachelor of Applied Science degree:
+Students who want to continue their studies in healthcare may apply for the Phlebotomy Technician coursework towards additional Allied Health certificates, our Allied Health associate degree, and our Integrated Healthcare Management Bachelor of Applied Science degree: